-ASAP have also produced a detailed Factsheet on Covid-19 and asylum support, which is available here.
+ASAP have also produced a detailed Factsheet on COVID-19 and asylum support, which is available here [PDF].

 In response to a legal challenge by Detention Action, the Home Office released 350 people held under immigration powers.
-The number of people held in immigration detention has reduced dramatically, by nearly 500 people, from 1,225 on 1 January to 736 on 24 March.
+The number of people held in immigration detention has reduced dramatically, from 1,225 on 1 January to 368.

 In addition, the Home Office has committed to urgently review the cases of every person held in immigration detention.
 The Home Office has also halted the new detentions of persons liable to administrative removal to 49 countries, including Jamaica, India, Pakistan, Afghanistan, Iraq, Sudan, and Albania.

 The Home Office has also introduced a series of protective measures for detainees including: